-To take the design, UI and UX elements of mobile app to the next level, Flutter worked extensively with the Material Design team.
+To take the design, UI, and UX elements of a mobile app to the next level, Flutter worked extensively with the Material Design team.
 With Material and Flutter teams partnering to deliver extended support for Material Design, it could be said that ‘Flutter is now a first-class toolkit for Material’.
 Flutter can be used to develop mobile apps with more expressive and aesthetically appealing designs.

 How is Flutter Beta 3 Different from its Previous Versions?